What is shipping law?

 Shipping law is largely the domain of international law firms or niche practices based primarily in London.
 However, there are some regional law firms based in seafaring cities such as Liverpool, Bristol, Newcastle and Ipswich.

-While it is a highly specialised field, shipping law is comprised of a broad range of disciplines relating to either the financing, construction, insurance, use of and ultimately decommissioning of vessels; or the transportation of goods and people by sea.
+While it is a highly specialised field, shipping law is comprises of a broad range of disciplines relating to either the financing, construction, insurance, use of and ultimately decommissioning of vessels; or the transportation of goods and people by sea.

 Clients include ship owners, shipbuilders, financiers, insurers (hull and cargo), charterers, P&I clubs and port authorities.